Committees & Task Forces

 Chair: Lindsay Cornell, Principal Systems Architect, BBC Future Media, UK

 The Technical Committee oversees the standardisation of Eureka 147, which is the basis for DAB/DAB+ and DMB technology.
 It ensures that receiver equipment and broadcast technologies are compatible.
 The committee also upgrades and advances the standard in line with other technical developments and looks to future-proof all DAB equipment (both receiver and broadcast based).

 Regulatory and Spectrum Committee

-Chair: Hanns Wolter, Technical Director, Club DAB Italia, Italy
+Chair: Hanns Wolter, Technical Director, DAB Italia, Italy

 The Regulatory and Spectrum Committee provides useful guidance on the advantages of different regulatory approaches needed in countries with varying regulatory needs.
 A vital role of this committee is to produce a regulatory model and to identify possible routes to common regulatory frameworks to facilitate the introduction DAB/DAB+/DMB services internationally.
 The Regulatory and Spectrum Committee also actively lobbies to ensure the availability in the medium-to-long term of sufficient DAB based frequencies beyond those already allocated and works to safe guard frequencies already allocated.